-We made space for different ways of learning through conversation and phenomenological observation of the bee colonies, as well as learning from the wealth of experiences each artist brought with them.
+We made space for different ways of learning through conversation and phenomenological observation of the bee colonies, as well as learning from the wealth of experiences each student brought with them.
 On one day we went on a Sound Walk, a practice suggested by Tyler, where we walked from the entrance to the village, along the main road up to the cave on the hill, deliberately paying attention the whole time to the soundscape around us.
 On another day, we visited a neighboring permaculture project, where we learned about creating regenerative water retention swales across the landscape.
 There, Andrew Zionts facilitated an environmental constellation in which we explored the different elements of a super-organism and tried to feel what it might be like to be part of one.

 We visited a local artist who is documenting natural phenomena in her environment as a way to interact with, and understand her locality.
-That same afternoon, we climbed the hill to Abejaruco to a visit to a local beekeeper, who is exasperated from an ever-increasing loss of hives.
+That same afternoon, we climbed the hill to Abejaruco to a visit a local beekeeper, who is exasperated from an ever-increasing loss of hives.
 The emerging narrative from all these visits is that we may need to find a new way of looking in order to find a new way to see.
 Solving our ecological problems requires us to use our imagination as a cognitive tool.

 Speculative imagination was the underlying motif for Sabina Sallis’s interventions.
 She was collecting local plants everywhere we went, bundling them into smudge sticks that she would later burn, allowing the smoke to do its ritual healing act for the hives.
 She wanted to use local olive oil to make ointments and so we found a local organic bodega where they make olive oil; a thriving small-scale plantation of olive trees and vines, boasting an emphasis on biodiversity in the midst of hundreds of acres of ploughed fields for monoculture.
 Sabina used the olive oil obtained there, together with beeswax from one of our perished colonies, and a combination of three local plants to make a healing salve as an offering to the local bees and people.